jw2249a/2017-bayes-audit/2017-code/README.md

 Contests that are very close, however, may require extensive sampling before the risk limits are reached.

-See Rivest (``Bayesian audits: Explained and Extended'', draft available from author) for an expanded discussion of Bayesian audits.
+See Rivest (''Bayesian audits: Explained and Extended'', draft available from author) for an expanded discussion of Bayesian audits.

 Bayesian risk-limiting audits are subtly different than the ``frequentist'' risk-limiting